TypeFox/monaco-languageclient/docs/introduction.md

 ### Language Server Protocol (LSP) and vscode-languageclient

-The Language Server Protocol is a standard that defines how development tools can communicate with language servers to provide enhanced language support in the code editor.
+The Language Server Protocol is a standard that defines how development tools can communicate with language servers to provide enhanced language support in editors.
 A language server understands a specific programming language and can provide support features such as:

 - **Code completion** - Intelligent suggestions as you type
 - **Diagnostics** - Error and warning messages